dvdmtw98/notes/notes-vault/blockchain/bitcoin/bitcoin-address.md

   - blockchain
   - cryptography
 date: 2024-09-23 16:31:54 -0500
-updated: 2024-09-28 10:08:53 -0500
+updated: 2024-09-30 19:33:04 -0500
 ---

 ### Transaction Chain

-The receiver (Bob) would accept Bitcoins that are sent his pubic key
+The receiver (Bob) would accept Bitcoins that are sent to his pubic key
 The transaction would be signed with the digital signature of the spender (Alice)
 The Bitcoins that Alice want to spend was received on one of her public keys
 Alice uses her private key to generate the digital signature